AlexanderKroll/KM_prediction_function/README.md

 - tesnsorlow
 - jupyter
 - pandas
+- torch
-- scikit-learn
+- numpy
 - rdkit
-- zeep
-- matplotlib
+- fair-esm
 - py-xgboost

 The listed packaged can be installed using conda and anaconda: